openenclave/openenclave/doc/refman/doxygen-howto.md

 $ make refman
 ```

-## Adding headers files to the Doxygen input list
+## Adding headers files to Doxygen

 To add new header files to be processed by Doxygen, edit this file (in the
 current directory).